vikaslamba99/vikaslamba.github.io/_posts/2024-04-07-Navigate-To-Higher-Alpha.md

 #### Factor Investing

 Factor investing, also known as smart beta or systematic investing, is a strategy that involves targeting specific factors or characteristics that have historically been associated with higher returns.
 Common factors include value, momentum, size, quality, and low volatility.
 Machine learning techniques can enhance factor investing strategies by identifying optimal factor combinations, dynamically adjusting factor exposures, and incorporating non-linear relationships into factor models.
-By systematically capturing factor premiums, investors can enhance portfolio performance and generate alpha in a systematic and repeatable manner.
+By systematically capturing factor premiums, investors can enhance portfolio performance and generate Alpha in a systematic and repeatable manner.

+One common model used in factor investing is the Fama-French three-factor model:

+$$ R_{i} = R_{f} + \beta_{i} x (R_{m} - R_{f}) + b_{SMB} x SMB + b_{HML} x HML + \epsilon

+where:
+R_{i} is the actual return of the investment,
+R_{f} is the risk-free rate,
+R_{m} is the return of the market,
+SMB is the size premium factor (small minus big),
+HML is the value premium factor (high minus low), and
+\epsilon is the error term. $$

 #### Applications of Machine Learning in Financial Investments